scholokov/qax-portal-2/Meeting notes/Meeting notes 14.09.22.md

 - [ ] Create draft of the content for courses page:  "turnkey" offer, practice subscription, courses of your choice.
 Content should be relevant to scheme in structure: https://github.com/scholokov/qax-portal-2/wiki/Structure  @Svitlana Prytulenko
 - [ ] Requirements for page with tests @scholokov
 - [ ] Add new HR course to design in Figma @AlonaSarapina UI/UX - Waiting of the content of this page @Svitlana Prytulenko

+## Think about:

+- [ ] How to reset user statistics of lesson (every lessons or some another flow) - add task in backlog